logeswari-g/python/Assessments/Assessment_7.md

 9) Define a function that counts the occurrences of each word in a given text file.

 10) Write a Python script that imports a module (e.g., math) and uses at least three of its functions.

+11) Create a custom Python package called mathutils containing a module operations.py with functions for addition, subtraction, multiplication, and division.

+12) Add an __init__.py file to your package to make it importable as import mathutils.operations.

+13) Create a stringutils package with a module text_processing.py that includes functions for counting words, reversing a string, and checking for palindromes.

+14) Structure a package with multiple submodules: datautils.parsers, datautils.validators, and datautils.converters.

+15) Write a Python script to install your custom package using pip install . from a local directory.